 John Berghout agrees: “Time is money.
 We’re working to help you save time, which saves you money, which makes you more efficient.”

 How we can help

-Barclays Invoicing is a new free tool within the Barclays Mobile Banking app which can help you speed up the invoicing process.
+Barclays Invoicing is a new free tool within our app which can help you speed up the invoicing process.